If you live in Iowa and Illinois, you are no stranger to snow.

 Not only can this cause damage to their cars, but it also blocks their visibility.
 This can quickly lead to accidents and pileups, and you could be held responsible.

-Regardless of whether or not it is illegal to drive with snow on your car, it’s always worth taking the time to clean off your vehicle for yours and others’ safety.
+Regardless of whether or not it is illegal in your state to drive with snow on your car, it’s always worth taking the time to clean off your vehicle for yours and others’ safety.

 Injured in an Accident Because of Snow?